MichaelSebsbe/Bookie/ReadMe.md

     - f9c64e56e1538dbb2debaa9ab215dc4f56c7ae4d Simulator
     - Going forward I will keep building on the simulator branch, therfore to test on actual device, i just need to replace the frameworkFile from Ios branch
 ##Features to build on (will add more)
-    -  share button on NoteVC needs implemenation
-        - sharing the whole book summary as pdf, epub or docx file (include "Created using Bookie somewhere")

     - Maybe add reading mode and editing mode
         - this is not really necessary, but since I already have code for book like formating(on custom menu branch)